alexandrehsaad/swift-locations/README.md

 }
 ```

-7. Unsubscribe from the sensor.
+7. Unsubscribe from the locater.

 ```swift
 manager.unsubscribeFromLocater()